cognitedata/oryx/README.md

 }
 ```

-The request may then be composed with other handlers, e.g chunced, retried, and/or logged.
+The request may then be composed with other handlers, e.g chunked, retried, and/or logged.

 To run a handler you can use the `runAsync` function.